fairouzK/Plankton-Classification-with-CNN-and-Transfer-Learning/README.md

 Images from WHOI Plankton dataset were added to increase size of the data set.
 The images per class range from as low as 3 to as high as 182 causing class imbalance The data was divided into training, validation and test sets in the ratio 80-10-10.
+It can be downloaded from <a href = "https://www.kaggle.com/datasets/feruzz/plankton-dataset"> Kaggle. </a>

 #### Models